jaydestro/InvoiceGenerator/README.md

 - **Listing and Managing Invoices**: View a list of existing invoices and manage them with options to delete or undelete.

 - **Dynamic Sales Tax Rates**: Depending on the given U.S. state, the application applies the correct sales tax rate from `stateSalesTaxRates.json`.

-## Enhancements and Suggestions

-- While the application offers a command-line interface, future iterations could introduce a graphical or web interface.

-- Ensure `stateSalesTaxRates.json` is updated regularly to maintain current tax rates.

-- Further error handling and logging mechanisms can be integrated for increased reliability.

 ## Contributing